sockethub/sockethub/doc/adding_a_platform.md

     lib/schemas/verbs.js

 If you need a new verb that hasn't been defined yet, you'll want to add it here, along with any types of properties that can be passed to it.
 The dispatcher automatically runs the JSON Schema Validator on all incoming JSON objects, so the `verbs.js` and `platforms.js` will need to be correct and up to date.

+# config
+When you are ready to test your platform, you'll need to add it to the list in the config.js PLATFORMS variable.

+    config.js

 # Additional notes